nouraal/Project-5-website-Optimization-/README.md

 1.  visit my github [here.](https://github.com/nouraal/frontend-nanodegree-mobile-portfolio-master)
 2. download ZIP file green button on the right of the screen,  then extract the zip file to your computer.
-3. to play the game  Double-click on " index.htm " to open the game in your browser.
+3. to open file  Double-click on " index.html " to open the portfolio in your browser.

 * Or you can opne the file online from [here.](https://nouraal.github.io/frontend-nanodegree-mobile-portfolio-master/)